 It’s no secret that I am a HUGE believer in guided math for any grade level.
 After teaching in this format in my own classroom for years, I began helping other math teachers inside of my Managing Math Stations course do the same.
 I’ll never go back to whole group teaching again.
 No matter how much time you have for your math block, you CAN fit all of the guided math components into your math block schedule.
 The key is managing your time and breaking it into small chunks to fit it all into your elementary classrooms.

-I’m so excited to bring you part 2 of my guided math blog series where I’ll be showing you an example math lesson plan that you can set up with your guided math block schedule, no matter how much time you have!
+I’m so excited to bring you part 2 of my guided math blog series where I’ll be showing you an example guided math schedule that you can set up with your guided math block schedule, no matter how much time you have!

 Ready to learn more?
 The other posts in this guided math blog series cover: